FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Spatialisation_technology_Speaker_Arrangement.md

 ![](include/Panning_Tips_Error.png)

-> Error display with HOA panning type.
+> Error displayed with HOA panning type.

 For more information about each pan law, check out the section [Panning algorithms](5_Spatialisation_Technology_5_5_Panning_Algorithms.md).